wiseman-timelord/AutoClix/README.md

 5. Exit program by inputting `Q` on main menu.

 ### NOTES
-- If you do use it for genetic backtesting in MetaTrader 5, then I suggest running 1 of the genetic backtests, then set the timer to "1.5-2 * Time_Taken".
+- If you do use it for genetic backtesting in MetaTrader 5, then I suggest running 1 of the genetic backtests, then set the timer to "1.5-2 * Time_Taken", start the timer and click on start in MT5, make sure mouse is over button.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.